Thursday, January 31, 2013

 Combichrist : No Redemption

-Well it's too weird for me to resist reviewing Combichrist doing the soundtrack to a video game.
-I don't play video games, except for the Avengers game of Face book, but that's not a life sucking vortex which some games turn into.
+Well, it's too weird for me to resist reviewing Combichrist doing the soundtrack to a video game.
+I don't play video games, except for the Avengers game on Facebook, but that's not a life-sucking vortex that some games turn into.
 Their last album "Making Monsters" didn't survive in my iPod very long, so perhaps "No Redemption" will have more redeeming qualities.
 Its taken a few lists to grow on me and I have had to keep in mind this is just music to shoot things to so maybe they dummies down for it.
-This is the highest profile release for the band if you take into consideration that video games outsell much bigger bands like Mastodon and Megadeth.
+This is the highest-profile release for the band if you take into consideration that video games outsell much bigger bands like Mastodon and Megadeth.
 For any industrial music of any ilk to get this spotlight in 2013 is a big deal because as a whole the genre slipped out of mainstream popularity back in the days of MySpace.

-Going into to this I thought well they aren't going into this thinking lets out our most killer shit on this video game soundtrack, and I am not wrong but they did put more effort into this than I expected if you are already a fan and have gotten over the fact there are strong rock elements which sometimes over power the electronic band you once knew I think you would enjoy this and even when I think of the more rock side it would be good background for a car chase, so job well done on that front.
-Take away the explosions and zombie fights and you have a more modern take on the commerical industrial rock sound from the nineties mixed with a little Nu metal jean lowered swagger and hard core dynamics being pised on by Turbonegro.
+Going into to this I thought well they aren't going into this thinking lets out our most killer shit on this video game soundtrack, and I am not wrong but they did put more effort into this than I expected if you are already a fan and have gotten over the fact there are strong rock elements which sometimes overpower the electronic band you once knew I think you would enjoy this and even when I think of the more rock side it would be a good background for a car chase, so job well done on that front.
+Take away the explosions and zombie fights and you have a more modern take on the commercial industrial rock sound from the nineties mixed with a little Nu metal jean lowered swagger and hardcore dynamics being passed on by Turbonegro.
 It continues to grow on me and is a pretty good soundtrack for the gym.
 The vocals become monotonous and varying them up even through the use of effects would have brought the overall album up a notch, it's the only area I find any fault overall I think the band was successful in the type of thing they were trying to accomplish music to kill things too not an experimental skinny puppy sort of album.
-So for what it is I'll give this an 7.5 as it is picks up a genre that has fallen out of favor and shakes some life into it.
+So for what it is, I'll give this a 7.5 as it is picks up a genre that has fallen out of favor and shakes some life into it.

 Weekly Shuffle